Weber Snow Cooperative Music Licensure Program

 Complete the following steps during your final semester to obtain your teaching license:

-1. Go to this website: https://weber.edu/COE/stepstolicensure.html and fill out both the Licensure Checklist and the USOE Licensure Application and mail it to Natalie Struhs (firstname.lastname@example.org) along with
+- Go to this website: and fill out both the Licensure Checklist and the USBE Licensure Application and mail it to Brogan Stampick (email@example.com) along with copies of passing Praxis II test scores.
+Make sure your scores are also posted on the USBE website.

-4. Send OFFICIAL transcripts from Snow to USOE:
+- Send OFFICIAL transcripts from Snow to USBE:

 Utah State Office of Education